Email and Digital Marketing

 Add a form to a page or post using the Constant Contact: Single Form block

-3. Place your cursor where you want to add the form and click the + to add a new block.
+1. While creating or editing a post or page in your WordPress account, place your cursor where you want to add the form and click the + (plus sign) to add a new block.

 WordPress post editor, add new block button, block search field and search results with Constant Contact: Single Form block option

-7. Choose the form you want to display from the drop-down menu.
+5. Choose the form you want to display from the drop-down menu.
+Clicking anywhere outside of the widget displays the styled form.

-8. When the rest of your post content is ready, click Publish or Update.
+6. When the rest of your post content is ready, click the Publish or Save button.

 Add a form to the footer or sidebar of a page or post